accessibilitywars/zaw2/content/builds/heal-alac-chronomancer.md

 > <small>Your last attack on the auto chain generates clones so you won't have enough quickness if you don't finish the auto chains.
 Nobody actually watches the chain but you know you need to auto when your clones are not coming.</small>
 > <small>The rotation for quickness and alacrity is the same.</small>
 > <small>You need to reserve backup when you can't generate clones or give boons.
 That's what the utilities are for.</small>
+> <small>Phantasms generate more alacrity than clones, it will be good to bring at least 1-2.</small>

 #### Maintenance Heals
 1. Clone generation provides a small but steady heal.